 McCain Foods ANZ maintains standard procurement terms and conditions for transactional matters and negotiated master service agreements for ongoing relationships.
-Over the course of 2021, our indirect procurement service agreements and grower contractual arrangements were updated, to mitigate modern slavery risks, so as to educate and ensure that our business partners have a clear understanding of McCain's expectations.
+Over the course of FY22, we continued our project to update all of our new indirect procurement service agreements and successfully completed the update of all grower contractual arrangements, to mitigate modern slavery risks, so as to educate and ensure that our business partners have a clear understanding of McCain's expectations.
+In addition, McCain Foods ANZ offered additional financial assistance to growers in response to severe weather impacts experienced by growers during the planting season.